-It can be further noted that if the real effect is as large as shown in Table V (and no reason exists to reject the Case 1 analysis), then the contribution of natural plus medical radiation must constitute a quite appreciable segment of the so-called "spontaneous" cancer mortality rates.
-One could consider a second iteration on the total calculation, correcting the "spontaneous" mortality rates years the plateau lasts, if it does indeed only last a limited period for cancer.
+It is possible that once the increased cancer risk due to irradiation is fully developed (the plateau region), such risk may not persist indefinitely.
+It is difficult to know, within presently available epidemiological data, how many years the plateau lasts, if it does indeed only last a limited period for cancer.
 A calculation based upon a 30 year plateau period is provided here.
 In this calculation, the contribution of radiation received in any particular year of life is credited for 30 successive years, following the latent period.
 After this, the contribution of that particular radiation is cut off.
 Thus, for example, the per cent increment in cancer mortality rate from radiation received during the 1st year of life begins to be credited starting in the 16th year of life, and is credited for each subsequent year of life out to the 45th year of life.
 Beyond the 45th year of life, no crediting toward radiation-induced cancer mortality is given for irradiation in the first year of life.
-Similar calculations are made for irradiation in each subsequent year of life.
 Otherwise, procedures of calculation are similar to those for Case 1, Table V (five year latent period for in utero radiation; 15 year latent period for all post natal irradiation).
 The calculations for Case 2 are presented in Table VI.